News Banner BackgroundLaunching rocket icon.

 Subscribe

-What is usage-based billing in SaaS?
+What is Usage-Based Billing in SaaS?

 This model aligns your revenue directly with the value customers receive.
 When they use more, they pay more.
 When usage drops, so does their bill.
 For API-first platforms, developer tools, and AI-native products, this alignment is essential because consumption varies dramatically from customer to customer.

 The challenge?
 You cannot bill for usage you cannot measure.
-Usage-based billing requires precise metering infrastructure to capture every billable event—whether that is data processed, compute hours consumed, or messages sent.
+Usage-Based Billing requires precise metering infrastructure to capture every billable event — whether that is data processed, compute hours consumed, or messages sent.
 Without accurate tracking, you cannot generate accurate invoices.

 Common usage metrics include: